CONSTITUTION AND REGIONAL SECTION BYLAWS

 1. The Council shall determine the policies of the Association and direct the affairs of the Association.
 The Council shall fix the dates and places of annual meetings, establish rules and order of business, shall fill any vacancy among the Officers or among the Councilors at Large, for the unexpired terms.
 The Council shall establish standards of requirements for membership.

-3. The Council shall empower the President, Secretary or Treasurer to make contracts and expenditures for goods, investments and services required by the Association.
+4. The Council shall empower the President, Secretary, Treasurer or designated appointee who has been authorized by the President to make contracts and expenditures for goods, investments and services required by the Association.

 a.
-President: The President shall preside at all meetings of the National AACT and the National Council of the AACT; shallrepresent the AACT to other associations, and be an ex officio member of all committees of the National AACT and the National Council of the AACT; shall attempt to attend at least one meeting each year of each local section; shall supervise the affairs of the AACT between meetings, see that directives of the National Council of the AACT are carried out by the appropriate officials.
+President: The President shall preside at all meetings of the National AACT and the National Council of the AACT; shall represent the AACT to other associations, and be an ex officio member of all committees of the National AACT and the National Council of the AACT; shall attempt to attend at least one meeting during his/her tenure of each local section (travel assistance may be subsidized by the organization if agreed by the Council and only as the budget allows) ; shall supervise the affairs of the AACT between meetings, see that directives of the National Council of the AACT are carried out by the appropriate officials.

 b.
 First Vice President: The First Vice President shall preside at all appropriate meetings in the absence of the President; shall be Chairperson of the Permanent Program Committee of the AACT.